A K-theory spectrum for cobordism cut and paste groups: Introduction

 \subsection{Acknowledgements}

 We would like to thank Jonathan Campbell, Jim Davis, Johannes Ebert, Fabian Hebestreit, Manuel Krannich, Achim Krause, Wolfgang L\"{u}ck, Mona Merling, Thomas Nikolaus, Oscar Randal-Williams, George Raptis, Jens Reinhold, Jan Steinebrunner, Wolfgang Steimle, Inna Zakharevich for helpful discussions.
-We thank the Mathematics and Statistics Department at Loyola Chicago for hosting us.
+We would also like to thank the anonymous referee for very helpful comments We thank the Mathematics and Statistics Department at Loyola Chicago for hosting us.
 This research was supported through the program ``Research in Pairs” by the Mathematisches Forschungsinstitut Oberwolfach in 2020 and 2022, and through the program ``Summer Research in Mathematics'' by the Mathematical Sciences Research Institute.
 The first author was supported by the Emerson Collective and by the Dutch Research Council (NWO) through the grant VI.Veni.212.170.
 The second author was supported by a summer research grant from Loyola University Chicago and by MPIM Bonn.
 The third author was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044 –390685587, Mathematics M\"unster: Dynamics–Geometry–Structure.